 The flea is a tiny wingless insect with a hard and laterally flat body designed to easily navigate through pet hair.
 The flea also has legs designed for jumping great distances and mouthparts designed to suck blood.
-This external parasite feeds upon the blood of a host, usually a mammal.
+This parasite feeds upon the blood of a host, usually a mammal.

 The Life Cycle of Fleas

-The flea life cycle has four stages:
+The flea life cycle has four stages.

+Now that you know the life cycle of a flea, you can understand why some dogs get infested with fleas soon after moving into a new home or visiting a new place that has been free of pets for a few months.
 The pupae emerge as soon as they sense a host.
 One dog can suddenly have hundreds of fleas that seem to have come out of nowhere!
-Within a couple of days, the fleas are reproducing like crazy and the infestation can feel out of control.
+Within a couple of days, the fleas are reproducing like crazy and the infestation can seem out of control.

 The Dangers of Fleas on Dogs

 The best way to keep your dog safe from fleas is to prevent a flea infestation in the first place.
-Learn how to prevent fleas on your dog and in your home.
+It's important to check your dog for fleas periodically and give flea prevention to your dog all year round.
 Keep fleas from disrupting your life and the lives of your pets and your family.